Syldavia: National dance

 The Blushtika, meaning "Goat Dance Twisting", as seen in Tintin and the Lake of Sharks.

 National lake

 The national lake is "Pollishoff", meaning "Lake of Sharks".
-The inspiration for this lake seems to be various lakes in North Macedonia, particularly the Ohrid lake.
+The inspiration for this lake seems to be various lakes in the southern Balkans, particularly the Ohrid, Skadar or Prespa.

 National defence and ceremonial military units

 By 1930s standards Syldavia has a modern military, equipped with anti-aircraft guns and radar stations.
 It appears to have well prepared defensive systems with checkpoints and bunkers.

 The army has an Eastern European appearance, possibly modeled on that of Poland or Czechoslovakia.
 The helmets used resemble those of Switzerland however.
 The uniforms have standing collars and rank indications are worn on the collar.
 The green-uniformed armed police or gendarmerie are stationed in both rural and urban areas.

 The Royal Guard wear hussar uniforms, a style which originated in Eastern Europe.
 The ceremonial guards at the Royal Treasure House, Klow have elaborate costumes of traditional Balkan design and are armed with halberds.